MaciekGrr/frontend-nanodegree-arcade-game/project-journal.md

 * if prod works, submit project

 For some reason minified files are ctually bigger than original, plus they don't get in onestring.
 Check it tomorrow.

+***

+# Day 9 - Wed 27/4/18
+6:30am - Isolated uglify js in a separate task.
+Found the js min problem: uglify wasn't updated with es6 syntax, so installed new gulp-ugify-es and worked.

+7:27 css min works too, prob was not specified complete path.
+TODO: complete min:js and min:css by including concatenation + sourcemaps in both